GAM3RG33K/flutter_settings_screens/README.md

 SettingsGroup is a widget that contains multiple settings tiles and other widgets together as a group and shows a title/name of that group.

-All the children widget will have a small padding from the left and top to provide a sense that they in a separate group from others
+All the children widget will have small padding from the left and top to provide a sense that they in a separate group from others

 Example:
 ```dart